IrtizaNasar/SerialBridge/README.md

 - Verify Serial Bridge application is running
 - Check the sidebar in the Bridge app for the server URL (e.g., "http://localhost:3001")
 - Update the Socket.IO script URL to match: `<script src="http://localhost:3001/socket.io/socket.io.js"></script>`
-- The `ArduinoBridge()` constructor will auto-detect the URL from the Socket.IO script
+- The `SerialBridge()` constructor will auto-detect the URL from the Socket.IO script
 - Include socket.io client library before arduino-bridge.js
 - Check browser console for error messages